seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-2.md

 #### Pre-requisites for this task

-Complete **Exercise 1 - Task 1 & Task 2 & Task3 and Exercise 2 - Task 1 & Task 2 & Task 3 & Task 4**
+Complete **Exercise 1 and Exercise 2 - Task 1 & Task 2 & Task 3 & Task 4**

 #### Steps: